boxfish-studio/cookie-manager/README.md

 ```

 ## Styling
 A 4-colour palette has been predefined following IOTA's style guide.
-You may overwrite their value in your custom css to match your site's styles.
+You may overwrite these values in your custom css to match your site's styles.

 ```
 //teal: used in buttons backgrounds, anchors